-forScore runs on iPads, iPhones, and iPod Touches running iOS 12.4 or later, and on Macs running macOS 11.0 or later.
+for Score is compatible with iPads running iPadOS 13.4 or later, iPhones or iPod Touches on iOS 13.4 or later, and Macs using macOS 11.3 or later.
 Except where noted, functions available on one device are also available (and work similarly) on the others.
-Exact placement and appearance of features may vary based on your OS version, device, settings, and multitasking mode.
+Exact placement and appearance of features and icons may vary based on your OS version, device, settings, and multitasking mode.

-As of iOS 13, Apple began referring to iOS as "iPadOS" when running on iPads.
-These operating systems work very similarly, so to keep things simple we refer to iOS and iPadOS collectively as "iOS" throughout this guide.
+iPadOS and iOS are nearly identical in most respects, so to keep things concise we sometimes refer to them collectively as "iOS" in this guide.
 Unless otherwise noted, those references apply equally to both platforms.